-The noise effect criteria for marine turtles for behavioral response and behavioral response from impulsive sound is an SPL of 166 dB re 1 $\mu$ Pa (Ref.
-81) and 175 dB re 1 $\mu$ Pa (Ref.
+The noise effect criteria for marine turtles for behavioral response and behavioral response from impulsive sound is an SPL of 166 dB re 1 μ Pa (Ref.
+81) and 175 dB re 1 μ Pa (Ref.
 82; Ref.
 83).
 Acoustic modelling undertaken for geophysical survey equipment in a sandy seabed environment predicted the maximum distance to reach these sound levels from a MBES and SSS source was ~71-290 m and ~257-682 m respectively (Ref.
 279).

 Several listed threatened and/or migratory marine turtle species have the potential to occur within the predicted ensonified area.
-The predicted ensonified area for also overlaps with a internesting buffer BIAs and habitat critical to the survival of a species for Flatback, Green and Hawksbill turtles.
+The predicted ensonified area for also overlaps with a internesting buffer BIAs and HCTS of a species for Flatback, Green and Hawksbill turtles.

-Given the indicative timing of the J-IC installation and pre-commissioning activities (i.e. from mid-2024 to mid-2026), there is the potential for overlap with summer nesting seasons on Barrow Island.
+Given the indicative timing of the J-IC installation and pre-commissioning activities (i.e. from late-2024 to mid-2027), there is the potential for overlap with summer nesting seasons on Barrow Island.
 Green and Hawksbill turtles are known to nest on the west coast of Barrow Island, whereas Flatback Turtles nest on the east coast of the island (i.e. away from the OA and predicted ensonifed area).
 It is also noted that acoustic surveys will occur in waters >5.5 km from Barrow Island, whereas studies suggest that Green and Hawksbill turtles prefer internesting within shallow waters and within 5 km of Barrow Island (Ref.
 200).

-The duration of underwater impulsive sound emissions from acoustic surveys within the OA will vary with activity, ranging from ~2 consecutive days (during each rock dumping trip or for each pre- or post- lay survey) to up to ~21 consecutive days if used consistently during trenching activities to complete the as-trenched survey.
+The duration of underwater impulsive sound emissions from acoustic surveys within the OA will vary with activity, ranging from ~5 consecutive days (during each rock dumping trip) to up to ~30 consecutive days if used consistently during trenching activities to complete the astrenched survey.